 Where do I start our tours?

 I walk to the Heart of the Old town – to Town Hall square.
 I look around and enjoy the atmosphere.
-From 3 sites the square is surrounded by colourful fairy-tale houses (former burgher houses) and there are 2 dominant buildings – Basilica of St. Egidius and former Town Hall.
+From 3 sites the square is surrounded by colorful fairy-tale houses (former burgher houses) and there are 2 dominant buildings – Basilica of St. Egidius and former Town Hall.
 Welcome to the most preserved medieval town of Slovakia.

-1, Basilica of Saint Egidius – one of the dominants of the square, standing in the northern part of the square, is Roman-Catholic gothic three-nave structure.
+1, Basilica of Saint Egidius – one of the dominants of the square, standing in the northern part of the square, is a Roman-Catholic gothic three-nave structure.
 The oldest parts of the church go back to the 14th century.